alparimets/bowling-score-board/README.md

 **_Design considerations_**:
 - **Separation of concern**:
-  The Model contains business logic and state.
+  The Model contains game state.
-  The Service classes handle application logic, I/O and user interaction.
+  The Service classes handle business logic, I/O and user interaction.

 - **Single responsibility**:
   I tried to structure the code so that each class has a clear and focused responsibility, so that the code is easier to read and follow, and extend.